|Dates / Deadlines:|

 The itinerary provides many opportunities for learning about German cultural history through the focused lens of place making.
 The inclusion of 20th and 21st century sites invites students to consider our primary focus on 19th-century landscapes within a longer historical arc that speaks to contemporary issues such as urbanization, infrastructural planning, and the complex relation of place to cultural identity and politics.

 Reuben M. Rainey Professor, History of Landscape Architecture

 Students will stay in centrally located hotels or lodges in each location, with breakfast included.

 Cost and funding

 The program cost and payment schedule are listed under the "Budget Sheets" link at the top of this page.
 Students are encouraged to apply for fellowships and scholarships.

-The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
+The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 This program includes significant time (6-8 hours) spent walking or standing daily, as well as multiple tours by bike.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
 US passport holders will not need a visa to participate in this program.
 International students should consult https://www.germany.info/visa for visa and entry requirements, and meet with their International Student Advisor in the International Studies Office for information about re-entering the U.S. at the conclusion of the program.